7 Safe and Festive Ways to Celebrate Easter

 • Google Duo (Web / iPhone / Android) – for up to 32 participants

-If video doesn’t work for everyone, set up a free conference call line so everyone can dial in and hear each other.
+If the video doesn’t work for everyone, set up a free conference call line so everyone can dial in and hear each other.

 Here are a few free services:

-5. Play Easter games
+5. Play Easter Games

 Games are fun and festive, whether you have 2 or 20 people.